Draugelis/checkboards/README.md

 #### Variables

->when using -a flag they are passed in the same sequence
+>when using -a flag they are passed in the same sequence.

->bg_color/sq_color type depends on used flag
+>bg_color/sq_color type depends on used flag.

->with -a string could be used at this time (gotta fix this)
+>with -a string could be used at this time (gotta fix this).

->with -i flag both types could be used
+>with -i flag both types could be used.

 Name 	 | Description 				 | Type
 ---------|---------------------------|-------